shaloo/desc/docs/source/docs/usecases.rst

   - List all players registered for a booking.
   - Create a new player.
   - Update a players profile.
-  - Notify a player for a score update
+  - Notify players of their round after completing the course.

 * Payments